mtkhan3/mtkhan_portfolio/README.md

 # What I hope to learn
 I hope to learn how data visualization can serve as a medium to empower those that are not literate in statistical analysis to understand the data and utilize it in their respective work.
 I believe that the data we collect is only as valuable as how we craft and tell a story about it.
 I don't want to be a great data analyst, I want to be a great data storyteller.
 I hope to learn how to capture the attention of stakeholders with data visualization and start conversations on improving systems based on data.

-# Portfolio
+# Working Portfolio
-moreexciting projects coming soon...

 An assignment and experiementation with OECD data:
 [OECD Visualizations](/OECD_DataViz.md)

+An assignment and experimentation with ACS 2017 data: